 - Jewelry making tools.
 I used Flat nose pliers, Round nose pliers, and Wire cutters.

-Thank you to Johnnie @ Saved by Love Creations for posting this as a guest tutorial on your blog a few weeks ago!
+Repeat for the 2nd earring, and you’re done.
+Love my pretty new earrings!
+You could also make a pendant…instead of using earwires, just thread a chain through the loop.
+Thank you to Johnnie @ Saved by Love Creations for posting this earring tutorial as a guest post on your blog a few weeks ago!